SeojunJaden/SayStroop/README.md

 - We could expand our range of sampling, as of now we are primarily sampling participants based in the San Diego area.

 ## Resources & Help
-- Streamlit
-- Web-RTC
-- Supabase
+- Languages: Python, HTML
+- Packages: Streamlit, Web-RTC, Supabase, pathlib, Base64, JSON
 - OpenAI's Whisper
 - Generative AI: ChatGPT, Claude, VO